samuel-yongbo-kwon-E_ki41QnWx0-unsplash

-Our culture is obsessed with the ability, beauty, and virility of youth.
-Somehow in all of this obsession we have forgotten the wisdom of age.
+Our culture displays an obsession with the ability, beauty, and virility of youth.
+Somehow, in all of this obsession, we have forgotten the wisdom of age.
 Young people miss the examples of parents and grandparents.
-Young couples fail to draw from the experience of more mature married couples.
+New couples fail to draw from the experience of more mature married couples.
 Young ministers often reject the insight of seasoned pastors.

 Listen to the words of Scripture…